Visit Your Colleagues’ Courses

-DCAL will support classroom visits by:
+DCAL supports classroom visits by:

-- offering recommendations for the process of planning visits
+- Offering recommendations for the process of planning visits

-- funding a luncheon for pairs of instructors who have completed a visit
+- Funding a luncheon for pairs of instructors who have completed a visit

 In order to qualify for a luncheon reimbursement from DCAL, two instructors must:

-- complete the visit
+- Complete the visit